-If you aren’t sure if your window frames are actually rotten, there are a few clues.
+If you aren’t sure if your wooden window frame is rotten, there are a few clues.
 Firstly, you may be able to see some discoloured paint or paint that is peeling away.
 This doesn’t mean that you have rot, but these are good areas for the rot to get into the wood of the frame, so they are an ideal place to check for rot.

 Take a close look and have a feel of the timber.
 If you notice any crumbling, swelling paint or softwood, there is a good chance there is rot.

-You see, most window frames in the UK are made of dense hardwood, so there shouldn’t be any softness or brittleness in healthy wood.
-You should check common problems areas too.
+You see, most wooden windows in the UK are made of dense hardwood, so there shouldn’t be any softness or brittleness in healthy wood.
+You should check common problem areas too.
 The bottom corners of the window frame, the sill and the lower strip along the bottom, even if the paint looks to be intact.

 Take your time and give the timber a really good going over.
 You can even use a chisel to test suspect areas.
 If you notice any wood that isn’t solid, this is a sign of rot.